 - Identity over anonymity: While blockchain bitcoin thrives due to unmatched anonymity, businesses have KYC and AML compliances.
 Blockchains for businesses consider these regulations and abide by them.
 They are designed keeping in mind the emerging compliance guidelines.

 - Selective endorsement over Proof of Work: Consensus in a blockchain for a business is not achieved through mining but by a process which is referred to as ‘selective endorsement.’
 With selective endorsements, businesses can control who exactly is verifying transactions.
 For instance, if we transfer money to a third party, then our bank, the recipient’s bank, and a payment provider would verify the transaction.

 How Can Bitcoins Help Ordinary Users Like You and Me?

 With bitcoins, no individual or bank is maintaining our transaction ledger.
 The ledger is available to everyone, and transactions are linked to our Bitcoin address.
 This makes our transactions and money really secure as there is no centralized control.
 Additionally, unlike normal transactions where there is a need for us to punch in our personal details and credentials, the only thing we need to mention while transacting bitcoins is our Bitcoin wallet address.
 This ensures anonymity and safe online transactions.

 Most importantly, when we make a Bitcoin transaction, our Bitcoin software signs the transaction with our private key.
 This cryptographic signature is the mathematical mechanism that allows someone to prove their ownership.
 Secure, fascinating, and alluring, Bitcoins are the best form of online transactions that we can look up to in this world where piracy and hacks have become as rampant as human beings.

-Further check our online Blockchain course for certification and prepare yourself with our free Blockchain interview questions listed by the experts.
+Further, check the Blockchain course for certification and prepare yourself with free Blockchain interview questions listed by the experts.